DivishaTapadiya/object_classifier/README.md

 # object_classifier
-I tried buliding a object classifier.
+I tried buliding a Convolution neural network , a deep learning model that classifies objects- object classifier.
 The dataset used to train the ML model is a custom dataset which contains pictures of apple, guava,mango and leaf that the model will try to classify.
+Some experiments are performed by changing parameter like learning rate, dropout, optimizer and how the model reacts to these changes is also included.
+These experiments helped me a lot to understand how the model actually functions and the processes that take place while it is training.
-Some experiments performed to understand the parameter and how the model functions are also included with graphs,
+Graphs and plots to compare the training and validation loss and accuracy are also included.